spdermn02/TouchPortal_Discord_Plugin/README.md

  - Discord Silence Warning - Toggle/Enable/Disable Silence Warning (not exactly sure what this does due to not much documentation around this)
  - Discord DM Voice Channel - Join a Personal or Group DM Voice Channel by Channel ID (Note: Does not ring the other person, it just forces you into the voice channel)
  - Discord DM Text Channel - Join a Personal or Group DM Text Channel by Channel ID
+ - Discord Push To Talk - (only works in Voice Activity mode) - Un-Mutes/Deafens on hold, re-Mutes on release
+ - Discord Push To Mute - (only works in Voice Activity mode) - Mutes/Deafens on hold, un-Mutes/Deafens on release
+ - Discord Play Sound - Trigger Discord Soundboard sounds from Touch Portal
+ - Discord Toggle Camera - Toggle the Camera on/off in Voice Chat
+ - Discord Toggle Screenshare - Toggle the Screenshare on/off - when turned on will prompt to select what thing to screenshare.

 ### Connectors
  - Adjust Input Volume